 You spend a third of your life on your mattress.
-If it contains polyurethane foam, that means 8 hours a night inhaling off-gassed toluene, benzene, and formaldehyde — particularly in the first weeks after purchase.
+If it contains polyurethane foam, that means 8 hours a night inhaling off-gassed toluene, benzene, and formaldehyde — particularly in the first weeks after purchase, when running a bedroom HEPA air purifier helps clear what off-gasses into the air you breathe.
 If it contains a fiberglass fire barrier, one accidental unzipping contaminates your home with nearly unremovable glass particles.

 This guide covers the mattresses that avoid all of that.
 We've verified certifications, contacted manufacturers about fire barrier materials, and cross-referenced third-party lab testing where available.
 No affiliate bias — if a mattress doesn't meet the standard, it doesn't make the list.